sharan-j/GenCountTable/README.md

 Pre-processing:
 The starting point of this code is a bam file.
 In order to generate a bam file, the sequenced fastq.gz file from a next-generation sequencing run is first trimmed with a suitable trimming tool, e.g. Cutadapt (version 2.2), upto the target site by trimming the Illumina adapters and scaffold sequence.
-The trimmed reads, e.g. 20 bases corresposnding to the length of the target site, are then mapped with an aligner, e.g. bowtie2 (version 2.3.5.1), to the reference.
-Bowtie2 is run with --no-unal or default parameters to generate a sam file.
-The sam file can be converted to a bam file using Samtools (version 1.9).
+The trimmed reads, e.g. 20 bases corresposnding to the length of the target site, are then mapped with a suitable aligner to the reference to generate an alignment (BAM) file.

 Usage: